 What Is Direct Deposit?

-Direct deposit is a convenient way to automatically deposit paychecks and other forms of income into your checking or savings account, eliminating the need for paper checks.
+Direct deposit is a convenient way to automatically deposit paychecks and other income into your savings or checking account, eliminating the need for paper checks.
 The following types of payments qualify for direct deposit:

-Follow these step-by-step instructions to set up direct deposit with Chase:
+Here’s how to set up direct deposit with Chase.

-- Bring the form and a voided check to your employer’s payroll department.
+- Take the form and a Chase voided check to your employer’s payroll department.